Heinz Guderian: Acting Chief of Army General Staff

 Germany was already heading to inevitable defeat, and Guderian could not shape the military situation nor Hitler's strategic decisions.
 Hitler placed Guderian in charge of the "Honour Court": a kangaroo court for those accused of involvement in the 20 July Plot.
 Guderian himself denied any involvement with the plot; nevertheless, he had unexpectedly retired to his estate on the day of the assassination attempt.
 The court discharged those found guilty of participating in the plot from the armed forces so that they could be tried by the People's Court, set up for the purpose of prosecuting the alleged plotters.
 Those accused were tortured by the Gestapo and executed by hanging.
 Some plotters were hanged by a thin hemp rope, by Hitler's direct orders, so that they slowly strangled to death after a lengthy agony.

 Post-war, Guderian claimed that he had attempted to get out of this duty and that he had found the sessions "repulsive".
 In reality, Guderian had applied himself to the task with the vigour of a Nazi adherent, which perhaps was due to the desire to deflect attention from himself.
-Hart writes that he fought to save Rommel's chief of staff, Hans Speidel, because Speidel could have implicated Guderian in the plot.
+Hart writes that he fought to save Erwin Rommel's chief of staff, Hans Speidel, because Speidel could have implicated Guderian in the plot.